Rotisserie chicken: Canada

 Rotisserie chicken has been a popular food in Canada since the 1950s, and is a staple of Canadian pop culture.

 Two Canadian casual dining restaurant chains, Swiss Chalet and St-Hubert, dominate the market for chicken, though the dish is also the central item for other Canadian chains, popular international chains such as Nandos, or individual restaurants.
 Swiss Chalet owns a cable channel that exclusively airs content related to rotisserie chicken, "twenty-four hours a day, seven days a week."
 It typically airs chickens rotating on a rotisserie.
 Occasionally, a dancing man appears wearing a costume that looks "like a container of Swiss Chalet's dipping sauce."

 Most Canadian supermarket chains (including Costco) sell rotisserie chicken as a loss leader, similar to supermarkets in the United States.

 France

 Napoleon Bonaparte was a frequent consumer of rotisserie chickens.

 Mexico

-In Mexico, rotisserie chicken is called "pollo asado" or "pollo rostizado" (which literally mean "grilled chicken" and "roasted chicken" respectively).
+In Mexico, rotisserie chicken is called "pollo rostizado" (which literally means "roasted chicken").
 Rotisserie chicken is often sold at restaurants specializing in rotisserie chicken and is eaten with tortillas, salsa, and sides of arroz rojo and refried beans; it can also be found at supermarkets or warehouse clubs such as Costco or Sam's Club, similar to supermarkets in the United States.
+"Pollo asado" ("grilled chicken") is also popular.